ubiquiti/freeswitch/freeswitch_builder/README.md

 FROM arm64v8/debian:9
 ```

-## Building procedure to build FreeSWITCH and get it packaged in deb package
+# Building procedure to build FreeSWITCH and get it packaged in deb package

 for arm64:deb11:
 ```
-make freeswitch-arm64-debian
 make deb-arm64
 ```

 for amd64:deb11:
 ```
-make freeswitch-amd64-debian
 make deb-amd64
 ```

 Debian package is created in DEBBUILD folder, e.g.: `DEBBUILD/freeswitch-unifi-talk-$(arch).deb`

-## To open a console on docker image for building
+# To open a console on docker image

+Execute this to get a console on docker, so you can build FreeSWITCH/packages and look around
 ```
 make console-freeswitch-arm64-debian
 ```

-## FreeSWITCH setup
+# FreeSWITCH setup

 This is the configuration FreeSWITCH is built with: